-While the average typing speed is around 38-40 Words Per Minute, the world record for the fastest typing speed is held by Stella Pajunas who struck a whopping 216 WPM on an IBM Electric Typewriter!
+While the average typing speed is around 38-40 Words Per Minute, the world record for the fastest typing speed is held by Stella Pajunas who struck a whopping 216 WPM (Words per minute) on an IBM Electric Typewriter!

 Typing accurately is as important as typing fast.
 There is a speed-accuracy tradeoff that needs to be considered when you begin practicing typing faster.

 Faster is not always better if your accuracy gets compromised in the process.
 Aiming for a faster and accurate typing speed is essential.
 Finishing that assignment, blog article or just an email quickly and saving yourselves some amount of time in the process is a great way to make room for other tasks.

 Having written over 10 million words in all forms of posts, I can justify how valuable improving your typing speed and accuracy is.
 With the majority of the audience here at ShoudMeLoud being bloggers or wannabe bloggers, it is the time that you work on your typing speed, while not compromising on the accuracy part of it.

 Now that you’re convinced about the importance of typing quickly and accurately, let’s move on to the how’s of it.
 Here are six ways to significantly improve your typing speed and accuracy.